sam95-git/bug_tracker/README.md

-# Bug Tracker System
+# Bug Tracking System

-This repo contains the source code of a simple bug tracker system project which i built when i was in training in [eTutorWorld](https://www.etutorworld.com)
+Welcome to my first ever end-to-end web application project Bug Tracking System which i have built during the training phase at my current firm [eTutorWorld](https://www.etutorworld.com) as a software intern.

+## A Small Description
+This project was created to explore and learn web development using PHP, HTML, CSS while implementing a basic CRUD (Create, Read, Update, Delete) functionality.